G-Delgado/hanoi-tower/README.md

 1 0 2
 0 0 3
 ```
 Note that for n discs the amount of representations of the towers are 2^n.
+Also, note that the result is printed in the file ./data/result.txt
 ### Technologies
 This program is created with:
 * Java programming language.